 - Take a field trip.
 Go to the zoo or wildlife area and seek out mammals.
 Make a list.

 - Write a report.
 Dig deeper and choose a mammal to research and write a report about.
-You can use this printable.
+You can use this animal report printable.

-- Where can mammals be found?
+- Habitats.
 List habitats and what mammals live there and what characteristics they possess that make it possible for them to survive

 - Compare and contrast different mammals.
 Use Venn diagrams or same/different lists.